Menstruation - absence of

 Amenorrhea means not menstruating or having a period.
 There are two types of amenorrhea: primary and secondary.
 When a girl reaches age 16 and has not had a period, she may have primary amenorrhea.
 When a woman who has been having periods misses three in a row, she is considered to have secondary amenorrhea.
+Amenorrhea is expected in certain circumstances, including during pregnancy, lactation, and menopause.
 Secondary amenorrhea is more common than primary amenorrhea.

 Amenorrhea is a sign of another condition, not a disease itself.
-Many things can cause it, from low body weight to hormonal imbalances to problems with the pituitary gland.
-Usually the underlying condition is not serious.
+Many things can cause it, including low body weight, hormonal imbalances, stress, and problems with the pituitary gland.
+Usually, the underlying condition is not serious.

 Signs and Symptoms

 - Abnormal blood pressure